Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   This feature can, sometimes, not work at every refreshes.
+   This feature may, sometimes, not work at every refreshes.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------